Rules

 Prefishing and Competition Periods

-Competition period is from lines in time until lines out.
+Competition period is from lines in until lines out.
 All tournament rules must be followed during the competition period whether in the act of fishing or not.

 Tournament of Champions location will be off limits from time of draw until lines in on tournament day.